NucleusPowered/site-v1/docs/modules/chat.md

 "Magic" characters can also be sent using `&k`, and reset using `&r`.

 The message formatting can be controlled by permissions - which are listed below.

+## Player Messages: URLs

+Since 0.4, URLs are detected by Nucleus and are made clickable.
+This requires the `nucleus.chat.url` permission.